MYTHIK-blip/kairoscope/docs/SESSION_LOG_2025-11-29.md

         2. Created the local stable branch `release/v0.1.0`.
         3. Generated the source code release artifact `kairoscope-v0.1.0-bronze.tar.gz`.

+-   **Timestamp:** 2025-11-29 15:00:00Z
+    -   **Action:** Implemented `KeyManager` ABC and `FileKeyBackend`.
+    -   **Details:**
+        1. Created `src/kairoscope/key_manager.py` with the `KeyManager` ABC and `FileKeyBackend` implementation.
+        2. Refactored `src/kairoscope/provenance.py` to use the `FileKeyBackend` instance.
+        3. Updated `src/kairoscope/cli.py` for compatibility with the refactored `provenance.py`.
+        4. Resolved multiple `pytest` failures, `ruff` linting errors, and `mypy` type-checking issues during the refactoring process.
+    -   **Outcome:** All tests passed, and the core functionality of Kairoscope remains intact with the new architectural foundation for pluggable key backends.

 ## Conclusion

 The session successfully transitioned the project from a local, unversioned state to a fully initialized and documented Git repository hosted on GitHub, with a clear and robust workflow for future contributions.
+The architectural foundation for hardware keystore integration has been laid.